Food Handling Course Details

-- How to identify and assess food safety hazards
+- Identifying and assessing food safety hazards

-- Procedures for controlling risks
+- The procedures for controlling risks

-- Monitor food safety in the workplace
+- Monitoring food safety in the workplace

-On successful completion of the course you will be issued with the nationally recognised Statement of Attainment
+On successful completion of the course, you will be issued with the nationally recognised Statement of Attainment

-SITXFSA001 – Use hygienic practices for food safety
+SITXFSA005 – Use hygienic practices for food safety

 Entrance Requirements / Pre-requisites